The SQL ALIAS is used to temporarily rename the table names and column headings. In SQL Server, sometimes column names

 -- SQL Server ALIAS Syntax SELECT [Column_Name] AS [Name] FROM [Table_Name] --OR You can Simply Write without using AS Keyword SELECT [Column_Name] [Name] FROM [Table_Name]

-TIP: In SQL Server Alias, AS Keyword is optional.
+TIP: In a query Alias, AS Keyword is optional.
 It is up to you to include it or not.

 SQL Alias Example 1

 In this example, we are going to rename the column names in the above specified table to read them easily.
 We are going to rename [FirstName] to [First Name], [LastName] to [Last Name], [YearlyIncome] to [Yearly Income] and [Occupation] to [Profession]

 SELECT [FirstName] AS [First Name] ,[LastName] AS [Last Name] ,[YearlyIncome] AS [Yearly Income] ,[Education] ,[Occupation] AS [Profession] FROM [Customer]